alexbacanu/alexbacanu/README.md

 - 🤝 I’m looking to collaborate on everything Next.js
 - 📬 You can reach me at `alex.bacanu@live.com`
 - 💬 I like to talk about GPUs and random patch notes
-- 🔥 Intrested in everything cloud, bleeding edge technologies
+- 🔥 Interested in everything cloud, bleeding edge technologies

 ## Projects